DataDriven 75: 90 Days of Data Engineer Interview Data

 Data modeling pass rates get worse with seniority

-Data engineers self-report their seniority when they sign up: junior, mid, senior, or staff+.
-Group everyone by that bucket and compute first-attempt pass rate across the problems each data engineer actually attempted.
-SQL improves with experience the way you would expect: juniors pass at around 38%, staff+ at 61%.
+Data engineers self-report their seniority on signup: junior, mid, senior, or staff+.
+Group everyone by that bucket and compute first-attempt pass rate across the problems each engineer attempted.
+SQL improves with experience the way one would expect: juniors pass at around 38%, staff+ at 61%.
 Python improves: 44% to 67%.
 Pipeline architecture improves: 29% to 58%.

 Data modeling does the opposite.

 A staff-level data engineer who attempts a DD75 modeling question is less likely to pass it on the first try than a junior who attempts the same kind of question.
-Seniority is anticorrelated with first-attempt success on data modeling questions, and we cannot find a way to make the effect go away.
+Seniority is anticorrelated with first-attempt success on data modeling questions, and the effect resists every control we have tried.

 Best guess at why: junior DEs approach data modeling interview questions the way they were taught.
 State the grain.
 List the assumptions.
 Walk the join paths.
 Senior and staff DEs approach them the way they ship at work, by pattern-matching to a schema they shipped at a previous company, skipping the grain statement, defending the design from memory.

-The data modeling interview is not asking what you have shipped.
-It is asking whether you can derive a model from a fresh problem in 25 minutes.
+The data modeling interview is not asking what the candidate has shipped.
+It is asking whether they can derive a model from a fresh problem in 25 minutes.
 Staff DEs have not done that exercise since their last job change.
 Juniors do it every week.

-If you are senior, haven't interviewed in three years, and you're worried about the system design round, you're worried about the wrong round.
-Worry about the modeling round.
+“A senior DE who hasn’t interviewed in three years and is worried about the system design round is worried about the wrong round.
+Worry about the modeling round.”

 The Customer Who Changed: 4,118 attempts, 73 perfect runs